kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 How to run ts files from command line?
 There is [ts-node](https://github.com/TypeStrong/ts-node) that will compile the code and REPL for node.js: `npx ts-node src/foo.ts`. `tsc` writes js to disk. `ts-node` doesn't need to do that and runs ts on the fly.
 But it's not typechecking your code.
 So we recommend to type check your code first with `tsc` and then run it with `ts-node` before shipping it.

 Btw, you can use [jiti](https://github.com/unjs/jiti) CLI to quickly run any script with TypeScript and native ESM support.

+Node 23 will soon be able to run TypeScript files without any extra configuration *(unflagging `--experimental-strip-types`)*.
+- Create an `index.ts` file containing TS syntax.
+Enums and namespaces are not supported by default.
+- Run node `index.ts` with no further flags.
+- Node will strip out the types using a version of swc, then run the resulting code.
+- Node will not typecheck your files when it runs them.